troyasaurus/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+Document Object Model, an inbetween your css and html from your js.

 2. What is an event?
+and event is something that happens when you do an action

 3. What is an event listener?
+and event listener listens for an action and then reacts as commanded

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? you wouldn't be able to use .map or filter
 5. What is a component?
+it is a piece of code that can be used over and over to avoid repeating code.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account